SHARE YOUR DREAM WITH DR VOLLANT

-Experience the special moment when Dr. Vollant shares, with an open heart, his hopes for Indigenous youth with Puamun Meshkenu’s ten ambassadors.
-This moment was a unique opportunity for the ambassadors to add their own dreams to the 22,000 dreams collected the start of the Innu Meshkenu journey.
+Live the privileged moment where Dr. Vollant shares with open heart, his hopes for indigenous youth to the ten ambassadors of Puamun Meshkenu.
+This unique moment allowed the ambassadors to add their personal dreams to the 22,000 dreams collected since the start of Innu Meskenu.

-Let yourself be inspired by this video and share your dreams, too, with the sticks of a thousand dreams!
+Let yourself be inspired by this video and also deposit your dreams in the stick of a thousand dreams!

 The ancestors told me:

-"Your soul dreamed long before you.
-Your heart holds the heart of the earth.
+“Your soul dreamed long before you did.
+Your heart has heard the earth. "

 We invite you to share your dreams with the Sticks of a Thousand Dreams.
 Pass on your dearest dreams—the ones you want to see come true in your life—to the sticks so that they may join the 22,000 other dreams already gathered.